pyroscope/pyrocore/docs/usage-cli-tools.rst

 the modified result is sorted again before applying the next step.
 Note that any ``--select`` restrictions are applied *after* annealing.

-The current processing methods are these:
+The available processing methods are these:

 dupes+
     Adds any loaded item that shares *at least one* file with any existing result item.